nickreese/docs/reference/sdk.md

 			});
 	}

+	// GET DATA

-	// After authentication, we can fetch the private data in case the user has access to it const privateData = await directus.items('privateData').readByQuery({ meta: 'total_count' });
+	// After authentication, we can fetch data that the user has access to. const privateData = await directus.items('some_private_collection').readByQuery({ meta: 'total_count' });

 	console.log({
 		items: privateData.data,